“Love is the quality of attention we pay to things.” - J.D. McClatchy

-Split Tree Road is an ongoing project about myself, my family and the place we live in.
+Split Tree Road is a project about myself, my family and the place we live in.
 By capturing quiet moments alone, as well as our shared life together, I’m exploring ideas about privacy, intimacy, self awareness and the passage of time.
 I use candid and staged imagery with the intention of deliberately blurring the boundaries between what is true and what is imagined.
 I’m also interested in looking at how our environment brings context to our daily lives.
 The suburbs can be breathtakingly beautiful and sinister at the same time, and I want to show both the peace and isolation that one can feel living out here.

 Despite the fact that we may be surrounded by friends and family – and if we are lucky we receive love and stability through these relationships – we go through life alone, confronted with our unique fears, struggles, dreams and desires.
 It is this sense of existential loneness that I want to capture in my work.